hendrtd/comp-2210/docs/modules/m0/structure.md

 you'll recognize similarities to [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) sprints.)

-Scheduling, planning, and knowing when things are due is easy with timeboxed modules.
+Scheduling, planning, and knowing when things are due are easy with timeboxed modules.
 All graded items are scheduled to be due or delivered on module boundaries.
 Specifically: